USTVNow Review - Not Worth the Money or Hassles

 Hulu with Live TV

 Hulu launched a TV streaming service in early 2017.
-For $40-per-month you get live streams from more than fifty local and national stations, DVR capabilities and access to Hulu’s huge catalog of on-demand content.
+You get live streams from more than 90 local and national stations, DVR capabilities and access to Hulu’s huge catalog of on-demand content.

 Hulu’s service is available in the United States, Japan and on American military bases around the world.